 After the COVID-19 pandemic had significantly reduced air travel in 2020, United had applied to discontinue all service to Santa Fe but was ordered to stay by the Department of Transportation.
 The carrier reduced service at Santa Fe to a single United Express flight to Denver which only operated three days per week.
 The Hobbs schedule was also reduced to only one flight on three days per week to Houston.
 United Express service was set to return to Farmington in October, 2020 with a single flight to Denver on a SkyWest Canadair CRJ-200 regional jet but that flight was put on hold indefinitely and ultimately cancelled.
 Service from Roswell, New Mexico to Denver was also planned for 2020 but shelved as well.
-By 2022 service to Santa Fe rebounded to two daily flights to Denver and service to Hobbs was up to one daily flight to Houston and a flight to Denver on three days per week.
-As a shortage of pilots began to put a tremendous strain on regional air carriers beginning in late 2021, United began replacing the United Express flights at Albuquerque with more United mainline aircraft but with fewer flights.
-Two Express flights had been flown to San Francisco but were replaced with one United flight.
+By 2023 service to Santa Fe rebounded to three daily flights to Denver and service to Hobbs was up to one daily flight to both Houston and Denver.
+A new nonstop flight from Santa Fe to Houston began in early 2024.
+As a shortage of pilots began to put a tremendous strain on regional air carriers beginning in late 2021, United began replacing the United Express flights at Albuquerque with more United mainline aircraft but with fewer flights in some cases.

 The airlines that have been contracted to operate as United Express include SkyWest, Mesa, CommuteAir, Republic, Chautauqua, Shuttle America, GoJet, ExpressJet, Trans States, Aspen Airways and Great Lakes Aviation.
-A separate column will be written on each of these carriers under the "Major airline regional partners" link.
-As of 2023, SkyWest and Mesa are providing United Express service at Albuquerque while CommuteAir provides service to Santa Fe and Hobbs.
+A separate column is written on each of these carriers.
+As of May, 2024 SkyWest, Mesa, and CommuteAir are providing United Express service at Albuquerque while SkyWest provides United Express service to Santa Fe and Hobbs.